-Release of Music For A New Society, which includes a new version of Close Watch, from the Helen Of Troy album.
+The Music For A New Society album is released in September, including a new version of Close Watch, from the Helen Of Troy album.

 Chinese Envoy was inspired by a short story of the French writer Guy de Maupassant.

-His wife Risén does the spoken word part of Risé, Sam And Rimsky-Korsakov, a co-write with actor and playwright Sam Shepard.
+His wife Risé does the spoken word part of Risé, Sam And Rimsky-Korsakov, a co-write with actor and playwright Sam Shepard.
 The cover of the album was designed by his ex-wife Betsey Johnson.

 Two singles were released to promote the album.
 Both have Close Watch on the A-side, with the version Helen 0f Troy and Changes Made as the B-sides.